C/1959 Q2 (Alcock): Observational history

-Elizabeth Roemer took long-exposure photographs of the comet from the US Naval Observatory in 1 September 1959, reporting a sharply-condensed nucleus and a tail over a degree in length.
+Elizabeth Roemer took long-exposure photographs of the comet from the US Naval Observatory on 1 September 1959, reporting a sharply-condensed nucleus and a tail over a degree in length.
 By the following day, Alois Purgathofer, George van Biesbroeck, and D. P. Elias also observed the comet, where it was reported that the comet had slightly brightened to 5.7 in apparent magnitude.
 On 4 September it brightened further to magnitude 4.7.